-- The first step is for applicants to submit a concept paper. - If the concept paper is accepted, you will be asked to submit a full application.
+- The first step is for applicants to submit a concept paper. - If the concept paper is accepted, you will be asked to submit a full proposal (RFP).

-All concept papers and full applications will be reviewed by an internal review panel comprised of SERVIR technical implementation and management staff.
+All concept papers and full applications will be reviewed by an internal and external review panel.
 Concept papers will be evaluated against the criteria below.
 Merit review criteria for full applications will be shared with applicants whose concept papers are selected to move to the second stage of the evaluation process.

-The proposed project activities must be within the framework of the listed thematic/technical areas listed in Section IB above, and must align with the grants program's overall objective described in Section IA.
+The proposed project activities must be within the framework of the thematic/technical areas listed in Section IB above, and must align with the grants program's overall objective described in Section IA.

 Merit Review Criteria Rating (Points)

 1. Technical Approach 70

 a.
-Problem Statement (including Vulnerable Communities) 20
+Problem Statement (including Vulnerable Communities and 20

+populations)

 b.
 Innovation 10

 c.
 Methodology 10

 d.
 Stakeholder Engagement 20

 e.
 Sustainability 10

 2. Past Performance 10

 3. Project Team 20

 a.
 Qualifications 10

-b.Gender Balance 10
+b.
+Gender Balance 10

 Overall Rating (out of 100 points) 100